-The annual e-commerce mega-event typically kicks off in mid-July, and the postponement was assumed as COVID-19 created complications.
+The annual e-commerce mega-event typically kicks off in mid-July, so the cornoravirus complications causing the postponement comes as no surprise.
 Amazon did not provide a replacement date for Prime Day, only giving away that “This year we’ll be holding Prime Day later than usual.” via an Amazon spokesperson.
-Despite an officially announced date, it’s been reported that Prime Day will occur sometime in September of this year.
+Despite an officially announced date, rumors persist that Prime Day will occur sometime in September of this year.

 With this immense influx of sales from the over 150 million Amazon Prime subscribers, Prime Day has been an incredible opportunity for sellers to extend their reach and boost their sales.
 Like the holiday season, it requires unique planning for sellers as they gear up to optimize their chance to make the most of the sales spectacular.

-All sellers should circle the eventual date of Prime Day as soon as that is announced, so keep an eye out for updates.
+All sellers should circle the eventual date of Prime Day once Amazon announces the new date.
 In the meantime, we recommend penciling in September for the expected Prime Day 2020.

 Prime Day always presents a humongous opportunity for sellers to take advantage of the sales promotion and deep discounts.

-For sellers, Prime Day prep begins well before the event kicks off, as making sure you’re well-positioned with marketing and inventory to get peak value as a result of the additional exposure from the sales extravaganza.
+For sellers, Prime Day prep begins well before the event kicks off.
+Be sure to optimize marketing and inventory planning to get peak value as a result of the additional exposure.

-Be sure to stay posted to our blog, as we’ll be sure to keep you updated on the latest happenings surrounding Prime Day and other aspects of selling on Amazon to keep you informed!
+Be sure to stay posted to our blog!
+We’ll keep you updated and informed on the latest happenings surrounding Prime Day and other aspects of selling on Amazon.

 Prime Day is right around the corner, and in true Amazon fashion, they’ve rolled out a brand new feature just in the nick of time.